Caravanning around Australia: What you need to know

 When it comes to planning your itinerary, make use of other’s experience and research websites that have suggestions for successful and stimulating routes.

-The latter website has a great trip planning tool to help you map out your journey in advance and give recommendations for van parks to stay at along the way.
+trip planning tool to help you map out your journey in advance and give recommendations for van parks to stay at along the way.

 If you intend doing the great Aussie dream of circumnavigating the continent, a good tip is to start in southern latitudes in spring or summer and head north for winter.
 This avoids the summer heat and hazardous monsoon season in the north and the cold winters of the south.